It was Ed, my son-in-law, who came accusing.

-Audrey increasingly showed the strain of trying to please each parent and stayed a messy go- between.
+Audrey showed the strain of trying to please each parent, and remained a messy go- between.

 Given that Ed claims I stopped listening, shouldn’t I be grateful if he now does his best?

-However, having completed a counselling module, he is the one deciding where to look for the source of problems.
+However, having completed one counselling module, he is deciding where to look for the source of problems.

-Under his apparent reticence and smiles there is power – Ed has all along been ready to know for her and so enlarge himself.
+Under Ed’s apparent reticence and smile there is power – all along Ed has been ready to know for Audrey and so enlarge himself.

-I’d often wished to shout, “let Audrey find words for herself.”
+I’d often wished to shout, “let Audrey find her own words.”

-Ed doesn’t raise his voice with a mother-in-law or wife – he fails to recognise how his quiet “let’s be mindful here” is controlling of us both.
+Ed doesn’t raise his voice with a mother-in-law or wife and fails to recognise how his quiet, “let’s be mindful here,” is controlling of us both.

-He would protest otherwise – advocating emotional intelligence even while blocking turbulence – not that Audrey is inclined to scenes.
+He would protest otherwise – advocating emotional intelligence.
+I see him blocking turbulence, not that Audrey is inclined to scenes.

 Her efforts to placate are not what Ed helps Audrey to recognise, or to see she may be repeating my own early behaviour with Darren, of conceding for peace rather than opting to fight.
 And, unlike me, efficient Audrey doesn’t even get the domain of children to rule over.

-Ed packages what he hears and sees, and has found language for those who disagree with his assessment.
+Ed has found language for those who disagree with his assessment.

 Yet Ed feels entitled to coherence.